Kylie Minogue Legacy Commemorated With Rod Laver Arena Star - Star Observer

 The star was unveiled in Melbourne over the weekend to mark three and a half decades since the pop superstar’s first appearance at the venue in February 1990 during her Enjoy Yourself tour.

-The star sits underneath the statue of the late Michael Gudinski, who promoted every once of Kylie’s Australian concerts until his passing in 2021.
+The star sits underneath the statue of the late Michael Gudinski, who promoted every one of Kylie’s Australian concerts until his passing in 2021.

 “It seems appropriate that MG will be watching over my star each day,” Minogue said.